MHibriziF/Running-Game-with-PyGame/README.md

 # Running-Game-with-PyGame
 First time making a game using Pygame.
-Modified a few aspects of the game from the original tutorial video i followed. \n
+Modified a few aspects of the game from the original tutorial video i followed.

 URL for the original game tutorial: https://www.youtube.com/watch?v=AY9MnQ4x3zk What I modified from the original game: